urob-ctu/docs/docs/models/convolutional-networks.md

 Convolutional neural networks are highly utilized in architecture designs for processing of structured data.
 The most prominent example would be their use in image processing networks used for various task such as detection, classification or segmentation.

 While fully connected layer and convolutional layer may be converted into the other, convolutions offer multiple non-negligible advantages for structured data.

+## Core Concepts of CNNs

+While a fully connected layer from an MLP *can* be used on an image (by flattening it into a vector), this approach is inefficient and ignores the image's structure.
+CNNs introduce two key principles to exploit this structure:

+1. **Parameter Sharing:** In a fully connected layer, every input pixel would have a unique weight connecting it to a neuron.
+In a convolutional layer, the *same* small kernel (with its set of weights) is applied across the entire image.
+This means a feature detector (e.g., for a horizontal edge) learned in one part of the image is reused everywhere else.
+This dramatically reduces the number of parameters, making the network more efficient to train and less prone to overfitting.

+2. **Spatial Locality:** CNNs assume that features that are close together in the input (e.g., pixels in a small patch) are more related than features that are far apart.
+By using small kernels, the network first learns simple, local patterns (edges, corners, colors), and subsequent layers combine these into more complex patterns (eyes, wheels, text).
+This builds a hierarchy of features.

 ## Convolution layer